awsdocs/aws-cloudformation-user-guide/doc_source/quickref-s3.md

 ## Creating an Amazon S3 bucket for website hosting and with a DeletionPolicy<a name="scenario-s3-bucket-website"></a>

 This example creates a bucket as a website\.
-The AccessControl property is set to the canned ACL PublicRead \(public read permissions are required for buckets set up for website hosting\)\.
+The AccessControl property is set to Private, otherwise the BucketPolicy will fail to be created\.
 Because this bucket resource has a [DeletionPolicy attribute](aws-attribute-deletionpolicy.md) set to `Retain`, AWS CloudFormation will not delete this bucket when it deletes the stack\.
 The Output section uses `Fn::GetAtt` to retrieve the WebsiteURL attribute and DomainName attribute of the S3Bucket resource\.

 ### JSON<a name="quickref-s3-example-2.json"></a>